Beilstein-Institut/BChemLookup/Tutorials/ChemDraw/Create_SMILES_abbreviation.md

 # How to generate a SMILES for an abbreviation?

-- Draw the substructure/protective group you want to abbreviate as normal in ChemDraw; for example the p-Methoxybenzyl (PMB) protective group: </br>
+- Draw the substructure/protective group you want to abbreviate as a normal structure in ChemDraw; for example the p-Methoxybenzyl (PMB) protective group: </br>
     ![PMB_raw](./imgs/PMB_raw.png)
 - Add an 'any atom' at the position where the protective group will be connected to the main structure: </br>
     ![PMB_AnyAtom](./imgs/PMB_AnyAtom.png)